Step One: Do the reading assignment (below):

 “In the beginning there was the word. . .” – John 1:1

-“Our hearts are restless, O God, until they find their rest in thee.” – Saint Augustine
+“Our hearts are restless, O God, until they find their rest in You.” – Saint Augustine

-For many people life feels like a story we just walk into and travel through.
+For many people life feels like a story that is still being written.
+One that we simply we step into and travel through.
 And in many ways it is!
-We forget, or we were never told, what the story is all about: our relationship with God.
-Thus, we go through life never really understanding what our role in the story really is.
+Except we have forgotten, or we were never told, what the story is all about: our relationship with God.
+Thus, we go through life never really understanding what our role in this story really is.

-In this first chapter, of this first Field Guide, we are going to invite you into the story (Your Story and God’s Story), but more than that, we are going to invite you to find your place in: The Journey.
+In this first chapter, of the first Field Guide, we are going to invite you into the story (Your Story and God’s Story).
+But more than that, we are going to invite you to find your place in: The Journey.
 What is “The Journey”, you may ask?
 It it your relationship with God through Jesus Christ and your relationship with His spouse the Catholic Church.
-We are going to accomplish this through community at our Journey events, and through honest study of the Bible and Catechism of the Church (CCC).
+We are going to accomplish this through community within our parish and family, and through eager and honest study of the Bible and Catechism of the Church (CCC).

 Why the Bible?